sujithvaddi/emotions/README.md

 If updating an instance that's already running, the variable should already be set.

 Flynn deployments have a tendency to fail the first couple of times, sometimes with a generic fail message (ERROR: Initial web job failed to start).
 Try 2-3 times, wait an hour in between, try again, wait a day, try again (this has sometimes worked in the past).

+Flynn takes print statements and logs them.
 Logs can be viewed with one of:

 ```
 $ flynn log